 If a member or pensioner dies and no spouse and/or child benefits are payable, a residual benefit may be payable to their legal personal representative, usually the Executor of their Will, or Administrator of their Estate.
 The benefit may also be paid to ineligible children-that is, children that don't qualify as eligible or partially dependent children.
-If there is no legal personal representative or ineligible children, CSC may pay the benefit to another individual.
+If there is no legal personal representative or ineligible children, CSC may pay the benefit to another individual that CSC so determines.

-The benefit payable, if any, will vary depending on whether the deceased was contributing to PSS, a preserved benefit member or receiving a pension at the time of their death.
+The benefit payable, if any, will vary depending on whether the deceased was contributing to CSS, a deferred benefit member, or receiving a pension at the time of their death.
 It will also depend on whether they retired on the grounds of age, redundancy or invalidity.
+If there is no eligible spouse, child, or residual benefit payable, no further amounts will be paid.

-Contributing member
+Contributing or deferred benefit member